-Annex IV: Figures 5 and 6 elaboration methodology
+Annex IV: Figure 6 elaboration methodology

-Figure 5 and Figure 6 were elaborated considering the evaluation of efforts towards tackling pollution being implemented within the UN System, as revealed by the information gathered during the mapping of efforts process.
+Figure 6: UN efforts in the Implementation Plan's dimensions of pollution according to their area of focus was elaborated considering the evaluation of efforts towards tackling pollution being implemented within the UN System, as revealed by the information gathered during the mapping of efforts process.

-Both figures show the impact that UN entities are having in the five dimensions of pollution.
+The figure shows the impact that UN entities are having in the five dimensions of pollution.
 In order to estimate the impact of entities' efforts on each dimension of pollution, the data showed in Annex III was considered.
 Three points were allocated for each field classified as Direct Impact; 1 for fields classified as Indirect Impact and 0 for those with no impact identified.